jdcloudcom/en/API/Native-Container/Native-Container/createContainers.md

         - The existing Cloud Disk Service can be selected.
         - A single container can be mounted with 7 data volumes at most.
 - Billing
   - Billing mode of EIP.
-You may choose pay by consumption separately, and the other billing modes are subject to the machine.
+You may choose pay by consumption separately, or the billing modes will be subject to the VM.
-  - The billing mode of the cloud disk is subject to the machine
+  - The billing mode of the cloud disks is subject to the VM
 - Container Log
     - A 10MB storage space will be distributed to the local by default and is automatically rotated.
 - Others